 Because they have no pins, they do not damage wood surfaces as do pin meters, but when using a pinless meter, one must apply adequate pressure to get a correct reading or a reading at a fixed depth.

 Pinless meters may also be susceptible to scratches or damage to the sensing pad.
 Pinless meters are less prone to breakage during normal use but must be properly calibrated (as both styles must) in order to provide accurate MC readings.
-Fortunately, most pinless meters can be easily and quickly calibrated on the job site using a “calibration verification block” purchased directly from the manufacturer.
+Fortunately, most pinless meters can be easily and quickly calibrated on the job site using a “calibrator platform” purchased directly from the manufacturer.

 Pinless moisture meters generally operate at two standard reading depths: ¼ inch below the wood surface and ¾ inch below the surface.
 These depths provide the necessary MC readings required for all flooring jobs.

-The Wagner Meters MMC220 is ideal for measuring wood moisture in all wood species – hardwoods, softwoods, and even exotic tropical wood species.
+The Wagner Meters Orion® line of the best pinless wood moisture meters are ideal for measuring wood moisture in all wood species – hardwoods, softwoods, and even exotic tropical wood species.
 It offers moisture measurement to the tenth-of-a-percent precision.

-The MMC220 is nowhere near as affected by wood temperature – or even surface moisture – as are most other meters, and it’s easily programmed for species settings.
+Orion moisture meters are nowhere near as affected by wood temperature – or even surface moisture – as are most other meters, and it’s easily programmed for species settings.
 It’s a fact that surface moisture can skew a meter’s reading when it’s absorbed by the wood.
-The MMC220, however, with its proprietary IntelliSense™ technology, is virtually unaffected by the absorbed moisture.
-In this regard, it performs much better than other pinless meters as well as most pin meters.
-It also reads moisture content ranging from 5% to 30%.
+The Orion 910, 930, 940 and 950, however, with their proprietary IntelliSense™ technology, are virtually unaffected by the absorbed moisture when reading in 3/4″ deep depth mode.
+In this regard, Orion moisture meters perform much better than other pinless meters as well as most pin meters.

 Because pin meters take readings between the two pins, they offer slightly more variability in reading depths than a pinless meter.
 That is, the moisture content (MC) reading will always be taken at the depth the pins are driven into the wood.
 Pin meters that use longer pins with insulated shafts offer the user an advantage of testing at different depths in the wood.